-Henrik Haven (born in 1975) is a Danish photographer, curator, media relations specialist and project manager – primarily working in the arts and cultural industries for clients within contemporary art, architecture and design.
-He has documented and promoted numerous exhibitions, public art events, fairs, studio work and artists around the world.
+Henrik Haven (born in 1975) is a Danish photographer, curator, media relations specialist and project manager – primarily working in the creative and cultural industries for clients within contemporary art, architecture and design.
+He has documented and promoted numerous exhibitions, fairs, public art events and internationally renowned artists around the world.

 “Henrik Haven is an elite in the world of art photography.
 Traveling the world and waiting for the perfect conditions to capture his shots, his attention to detail is outstanding.
 From the streets to the galleries, Haven is a dynamic force behind the camera, using his vast background knowledge and carefully curated personal relationships to secure intimate and insightful images.”

 His work has been published in a variety of books, magazines and newspapers and he is a regular contributor to leading international art publications, blogs and social medias like HYPEBEAST, Juxtapoz Magazine, VNA Magazine, Graffiti Art Magazine, Arrested Motion, Widewalls, StreetArtNews, Brooklyn Street Art, Instagrafite and Bitchslap Magazine.

 Henrik’s focus on contemporary art offers great diversity and has also opened a door for curating as well as artist- and project management – and he is always looking to expand his horizon through persistent curiosity and careful networking.